Introduction

 Numerous hacks come from using the wrong formula to calculate the price of liquidity pool (LP) tokens.
 Although it may seem obvious to calculate the price of LP tokens by dividing the token value locked in the pool by the total supply of LP tokens, this is the formula that leads to million-dollar hacks.
 The wrong equation would be this:

-This method of pricing LP tokens is susceptible to manipulation, as r0r_0 and r1r_1 can be drastically moved with flash loans.
+This method of pricing LP tokens is susceptible to manipulation, as and can be drastically moved with flash loans.

 Now, let’s go over some hacks due to the wrong LP token price formula.